petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 version I was using back then.
 This isn't necessarily surprising after 10+ years, but it puts us at a crossroads.
-There are two options:

-1. Attempt to reproduce the environment in which this ran initially.
+We would either need to adapt the code for newer dependencies or attempt to reproduce the environment in which this ran initially.
-1. Adapt the code for newer dependencies.

-But let's take a step back and question why we want to do this at all.
+But let's take a step back and ask why we would want to do this at all.
-What is the actual purpose?
-I can think of two:
+I can think of two reasons:

 1. Reproducing the results can help ensure there are no mistakes, or that the outputs (figures) genuinely reflect the inputs (data)